EGMONT – The Royal Institute for International Relations: Partnerships

-The Egmont Institute takes part in numerous projects and networks, in collaboration with other research centers.
-It is a lead partner in the European Strategic Partnerships Observatory and l’Observatoire de l'Afrique.
+The Egmont Institute is a lead partner in the European Strategic Partnerships Observatory and l’Observatoire de l'Afrique.

-The Egmont Institute is also a member of the European Security and Defence College (ESDC), the Euro-Mediterranean Study Commission (EuroMeSCo), the European Policy Institutes Network (EPIN), Think Global – Act European (TGAE), the Brussels Think Tank Dialogue (BTTD), Trans European Policy Studies Association (TEPSA), Europe-Africa Policy Research Network (EARN), and Expertise for Central Africa (E-CA).
+It is also a member of the European Security and Defence College (ESDC), the Euro-Mediterranean Study Commission (EuroMeSCo), the European Policy Institutes Network (EPIN), Think Global – Act European (TGAE), the Brussels Think Tank Dialogue (BTTD), Trans European Policy Studies Association (TEPSA), Europe-Africa Policy Research Network (EARN), and Expertise for Central Africa (E-CA).
 The institute regularly collaborates with the Belgian Royal High Institute for Defence.

 In 2012, the Egmont Institute and the European Defence Agency launched the PhD Prize in European Defence, Security and Strategy.

 Publications

 EGMONT publishes the Egmont Papers and Policy Briefs.
+They are accessible for free on their website.